-5.1 The draft viability criteria and the Information Pack will be shared with members of Place Services and Economic Growth Policy and Scrutiny Committee via email.
+5.1 The draft viability criteria and the Information Pack were shared with members of Place Services and Economic Growth Policy and Scrutiny Committee via email on 04 November for comment before approval.
+No comments were received.

 6 Next steps